Kharmela Mindanao

 What Determines the Cost of a Server?

-When clients ask us to give them a quote for a server, the answer is always tailored towards the company's needs.
+When clients ask us to give them a quote for a server, the answer is always tailored toward the company's needs.

 It's hard to provide an exact estimate of a server's price because it's an adjustable cost.
 Three factors typically determine a server's price:

 These factors will cause the price of the server to go up or down.
-In 2021, we've also had to consider the global chip shortage, as this has caused baseline prices to go up.
+In 2021, we also had to consider the global chip shortage, which has caused baseline prices to increase.

 What Are the Components of a Server?

-$5000 is a lot of cash, especially if you're starting out.
-Let's take a look at precisely what you're paying for when you shell out that kind of money.
+Five thousand bucks is a lot of cash, especially if you're starting out.
+Let's look at precisely what you're paying for when you shell out that kind of money.

 • Processor